Email Settings and Sending Domains

 With multiple sender profiles, you can get creative and send messages on behalf of individual team members.
 For example, you can send:

-- a welcome note from your personal email;
+- a welcome note from your personal email in your onboarding workflow;

 - a call invite from another team member;